-Timothy Clark is a Software Engineer who also works as a Cyber security consultant, defending against the dark arts.
-He is Chair of the BCS Preston & District branch and sits on the Early Career executive.
-He is also a journeyman in the Worshipful Company of Information Technologists.
+Timothy Clark is a Software Engineer who also works as a cyber security consultant, defending against the dark arts.
+He chairs the BCS Early Careers executive and the BCS Preston & District branch, and is a freeman of the Worshipful Company of Information Technologists.

-He writes a quarterly column on cyber security in the BCS IT Now magazine, and has worked on a range of software development projects.
-He studied Computer Science at Lancaster University, where he founded the BCS Student Chapter and established the Undergraduate Teaching Assistant scheme in the computing department.
+He writes a quarterly column on “Practical Security” in the BCS IT Now magazine, and has worked on a range of software projects.
+He studied Computer Science at Lancaster University, where he founded the BCS Student Chapter and established the Undergraduate Teaching Assistant scheme in the Computing department.
 In 2020 he won the WCIT Gold University IT Award for contributions to extra-curricular activity at Lancaster.

 BSc Computer Science, 2020